daniel-aguilar/daniel-aguilar.github.io/_posts/2018-03-18-how-to-install-oracle-jdk-ubuntu.md

 ---
-title: "How to Install Oracle JDK in Ubuntu"
+title: How to Install Oracle JDK in Ubuntu
 ---

 I've been a Windows user almost all my life, mainly because I didn't know